Esmond Wickremesinghe

-Cyril Esmond Lucien Wickremesinghe (29 May 1920 – 29 September 1985) was a Ceylonese press baron, lawyer, and a successful entrepreneur.
-He also played key role in defeating Sirimavo Bandaranaike that brought United National Party's Dudley Senanayake to power in 1965's Parliamentary Election.
-He was also father of President of Sri Lanka and Leader of the UNP Ranil Wickremesinghe.
+Cyril Esmond Lucien Wickremesinghe (29 May 1920 – 29 September 1985) was a Ceylonese media proprietor, lawyer and politician.
+He also played key role in defeating Sirimavo Bandaranaike that brought United National Party Dudley Senanayake to power in 1965's Parliamentary Election.
+He was also father of former President of Sri Lanka and Leader of the UNP Ranil Wickremesinghe.

 Early life and education

 Wickremesinghe was born to Cyril Leonard Wickremesinghe, CMG of the Ceylon Civil Service and Esmie Moonemalle Wickremesinghe (née Goonewardene).
 He was educated at Royal College, Colombo and at the University College, Colombo, he studied law at the Ceylon Law College and became an Advocate.
 He was an active member of the Trotskyist, Lanka Sama Samaja Party.
 He assisted its members who were imprisoned by the British during World War II.